aristocratious/docusaurus-mvp/docs/impact/transformation-stories.md

 - Strengthened connection between daily operations and cooperative values
 - Enhanced member sense of ownership and community

+### Key Takeaways
+- **Automate Toil, Not Relationships**: Automating back-end administrative tasks freed up staff time for high-touch, mission-focused work like education and community building.
+- **Technology Can Deepen Democracy**: AI tools, when designed with intention, can lower the barrier to participation and increase member engagement in governance.
+- **Individual Growth Fuels Collective Impact**: Supporting staff in aligning their personal purpose with their roles unlocked new areas of value and innovation for the cooperative.

 ---

 ## Story 2: Educational Nonprofit - Scaling Impact While Preserving Relationship-Centered Approach